ossd-s24/tinybitofheaven-weekly/about.md

 ---

 Computer Science and Game Design Major @ NYU
-I make a lot of games, message me if you want to play League or something.
+I make a lot of games and play a lot of games, message me if you want to play League or something.

 ### More Information